taggar/watch/README.md

 ### HTML

-In 1980, Tim Berners-Lee prposed a system for researchers to use and share documents.
-In 1989 he proposes an internet-based hypertext system with a simple HyperText Mark-up Language, strongly inspired on SGMLguid (a CERN Application of SGML).
-Together with Robert Cailliau he develops a first version (18 elements!)
+* 1980: Tim Berners-Lee, a contractor at CERN, proposes and prototypes a system for researchers to use and share documents.
+* 1989: He proposes an internet-based hypertext system.
+* 1990: He specifies a simple HyperText Mark-up Language and writes browser and server software.
+* 1991: He issues the first public description of HTML, comprising **18 elements**, strongly inspired on SGMLguid (a CERN Application of SGML).

 ### XML and CSS